 After reaching some point in our career many of us want to make a change.
-We want to change our path to life and may be, walk into a new one.
+We want to change our path to life and maybe, walk into a new one.
 We have plenty of examples where successful people change their job suddenly and start to do a completely new job from level zero.
-Most of them have been successful due to their continuous ‘smart work’ that they have learned to do in their previous job.
-They are confident on their decision and put all their wit, wisdom and wealth in their new job.
-Eventually, their decision of changing career becomes a right one.
+Most of them have been successful due to their continuous 'smart work' that they have learned to do in their previous job.
+They are confident in their decision and put all their wit, wisdom, and wealth into their new job.
+Eventually, their decision of changing careers becomes the right one.

 Enjoyment of the job

 Sometimes you want to change your career because you feel you are being underpaid.
 Before getting involved in a new one, roughly calculate which job you will enjoy more.
 Money brings you many things but not everything, including satisfaction.
 If you aren't enjoying your current job, kick start in some job where you have compelling enthusiasm as it generates extra motivation and focus.